ktoso/rx-wiki/Implementing-Your-Own-Operators.md

   @Override
   public Observable<String> call(Observable<Integer> source) {
     /*
-     * this simple example Transformer applies map() to the source Observable as a whole
+     * this simple example Transformer applies map() to the source Observable
-     * in order to transform the "source" observable from one that emits integers to one
+     * in order to transform the "source" observable from one that emits
-     * that emits the string representations of those integers.
+     * integers to one that emits string representations of those integers.
      */
     return t1.map( new Func1<Integer,String>() {
       @Override